-- Involve the departments and people within the company that collect, analyze, and/or otherwise make use of customers’ PII (personally identifiable information) to create a GDPR lead group.
+- Involve the departments and people within the company that collects, analyze, and/or otherwise makes use of customers’ PII (personally identifiable information) to create a GDPR lead group.

 - Hire or appoint a DPO (data protection officer) that can ensure the protection of PII with no conflict of interest.
-Virtual DPOs, such as consultants, are an option.
+Virtual DPOs, such as consultants, is an option.

-- Create, review and/or update data protect plans to ensure that those plans align with GDPR requirements.
+- Create, review and/or update data protection plans to ensure that those plans align with GDPR requirements.

 - Test your incident response plans to ensure they meet the GDPR requirement that companies report breaches within 72 hours.